 How to know the USPS Employee ID?

-Every USPS employee on joining the organization is assigned an 8-digit Employee ID or EIN, which is always printed on the top of the employees’ earnings statement.
-The employee identification number would be needed to log into the employee Liteblue portal and when they need to update or change their USPS password.
+Every USPS employee, upon joining the organization, is assigned an 8-digit Employee ID, or EIN, which is always printed on the top of the employee’s earnings statement.
+The employee identification number is required to access the employee Liteblue portal and to update or change their USPS password.

 Steps to Create a Self Service Profile